-Few of the policy steps that would have made a huge difference is on the fingertips of agriculture experts.
-These include the increased investments into infrastructure for agriculture including better transportations and roads, cold storages, market chains, growing variety of crops.
+Many of the policy steps that would have made a huge difference are at the fingertips of agriculture experts.
+To sum up, these include the increased investments into infrastructure for agriculture including better transportations and roads, cold storages, market chains, growing variety of crops.
 The research systems and extension systems too require a revamp, making them in sync with the ground realities.
 While we already have the vast network of Indian Council for Agricultural Research (ICAR) system, much more resources, better investments, technical skills are required.

 Since 1995-96, the average size land holding has decreased from 1.41 hectares to 1.15 hectares which accounts for the decrease of 30,000 hectares of cultivable land each year.

 But the big question is whether we can continue resting on our laurels from green revolution or seriously try to find ways to turn around the situation?
 As per Dr Prabhu L Pingali, Professor of Applied Economics and Director, Tata-Cornell Institute (TCI), what happened was that once the green revolution was achieved successfully, Indian policymakers had this feeling that the entire problem is solved.
 He feels the follow up on the crop management was missing, investments were off, leading to worst agricultural performance in few states.
 He elaborates, “The problem was that the local issues were not adequately addressed in other states as much as in states like Punjab, Haryana and Tamil Nadu.
 One didn’t say that what are the best crops for these fragile states.
 Less investments and the lack of R&D led to it.
 But now in last 10 years, I have seen that there has been attention given to it.
 The cultivation of the hybrid maize in Bihar, pulses in coastal areas of Orissa are an example.
 Some changes have happened but we still have a long way to go.
 Extension system and farmer awareness levels needs to be strengthened.”

 Shrinking agricultural land